 Now that that's done, you've got a piece of data and a starting point for a conversation.

 2. Get the bug in the queue where it belongs

 If you have FullStory integrated with JIRA, that's gold.
 You can take the Note you just made in FullStory, click "Create Share Link," and then "Send to JIRA" to push the bug directly into your system.

-Or if, like me, you need to follow a slightly more controlled process, here's what I recommend:
+Or if you need to follow a slightly more controlled process, here's what we recommend:

 Click "Report a bug" from your Note in the event stream or from the Notes page in FullStory.

 Click Copy to grab your note plus all of the other relevant details engineering might want for replication (viewport, browser, IP, etc.).